LazyHusky26/SOTY_Hackathon/README.md

 # 🔮 AI Text Archaeologist

-> Reconstructing fragmented internet messages from early 2000s culture using AI and contextual web research
+> Reconstructing the forgotten voices of the early internet, one fragment at a time, using AI and contextual web research

 ![Project Banner](imgs/banner.png)